...

 Alcohol and benzodiazepines are both central nervous system depressants that can lead to physical dependence when used regularly.
 Quitting these substances abruptly can result in severe and potentially life-threatening withdrawal symptoms.

-Alcohol withdrawal syndrome (AWS) and benzodiazepine withdrawal syndrome share many similar symptoms due to their comparable effects on the brain’s GABA receptors.
-In severe cases, alcohol withdrawal can lead to delirium tremens (DTs), a dangerous condition characterized by extreme confusion, rapid heartbeat, and high fever.
+Alcohol withdrawal syndrome (AWS) and benzodiazepine withdrawal syndrome have many similar symptoms.
+This is because they both affect the brain’s GABA receptors in similar ways.
+In severe cases, alcohol withdrawal can cause delirium tremens (DTs).
+This is a serious condition.
+It includes extreme confusion, a fast heartbeat, and a high fever.

 Seek professional medical help and do not attempt to detox from either alcohol or benzos on your own.